CozyPlantlady/Lairhaven/README.md

 # Lairhaven - website for hideout leasing service

 Lairhaven provides hideouts and headquarters for superheroes and villains.
-This company os neutral, and wont be taking part of any turf wars.
+This company is neutral, and wont be taking part of any turf wars.
 This company leases great locations that are safe and hidden even if they are in the middle of a city, but also looks for other locations like abandoned bunkers, caves, abandoned fairgrounds, castles, abandoned factories and so on, since some customers prefer it that way.
-As a bonus this company does the hideout stylings to match the customers brand
+As a bonus this company does the hideout stylings to match the customers brand.

 ## Design points